25 Year Reunion Celebration

 25 Year Reunion Celebration is a live album credited to Judith Durham and The Seekers.
 It celebrates the 25th anniversary of the band's final performance in 1968.

 The concert was recorded at the Melbourne Concert Hall and released on 29 November 1993 and peaked at number 9 on the ARIA Charts in January 1994.

-The success lead to a sell-out UK tour across 1994 and 1995 at London's 'Royal Albert Hall' and 'Wembley Arena'.
+The success led to a sell-out UK tour across 1994 and 1995 at London's 'Royal Albert Hall' and 'Wembley Arena'.

 The album was released in Europe in 1995 and in the US in 1999.
 The album was re-released in Australia with Decca Records on CD, DVD and Digitally in March 2016.